 Canon XSi vs Epson R-D1

 The Canon EOS Rebel XSi (called Canon 450D in some regions) and the Epson R-D1 are two digital cameras that were announced, respectively, in January 2008 and March 2004.
-The XSi is a DSLR, while the R-D1 is a rangefinder-style mirrorless camera.
+The XSi is a DSLR, while the R-D1 is a rangefinder-focusing mirrorless camera.
 Both cameras are equipped with an APS-C sensor.
 The Canon has a resolution of 12.2 megapixels, whereas the Epson provides 6 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS Rebel XSi and the Epson R-D1?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon XSi and the Epson R-D1 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon XSi and the Epson R-D1 are of equal size.
 However, the R-D1 is markedly heavier (18 percent) than the XSi.
 In this context, it is worth noting that neither the XSi nor the R-D1 are weather-sealed.